seunayolu/java-app_maven/README.md

 on Ubuntu Linux - apt install -y maven
 --------------------------------------

-To Test the Build the Java Application Using Maven run: **mvn package**
+To Test the and Build the Java Application Using Maven run: **mvn package**